davidgk/codeKatasPython/double_hanoi/README.md

 3. Given A = [5, 2, 5, 2], L = 8 and R = 1, your function should return 4.

-"Graphical representation of second solution to example 3."

 4. Given A = [1, 5, 5], L = 2 and R = 4, your function should return 2.

-"Graphical representation of second solution to example 4."

 Write an efficient algorithm for the following assumptions: